By Jody McCutcheon

 There can be no doubt that factory farming is a scourge on human and environmental health, not to mention animal welfare, and a black mark on the moral ledger of mankind.
 Of course, the best way to avoid that is by going vegan.
 But another potential solution to the problem is lab-grown meat.
 Apparently, once the technology’s a bit more refined, we won’t be able to taste the difference between meat from a lab and meat off the bone.
 And it certainly won’t cost its current price of $18,000/lb.

 No greenhouse gases, no animals killed.
 It seems like a win-win, right?
-But let’s look a little deeper.
+Hmm….let’s look a little deeper.

 The Ethics of Lab Grown Meat

 Firstly, the technology for lab grown meat comes from rather dubious sources.
 The three companies leading the way – SuperMeat, Future Meat Technologies, and Meat the Future – are based in what may well be the world’s least ethical nation: Israel.
 And the investors?
-Well let’s put it this way: one of the biggest investors in cloned meat is also the biggest pusher of GMO foods and the largest shareholder of Monsanto stock – Bill Gates.
+Well let’s put it this way: one of the biggest investors in cloned meat is also the biggest pusher of GMO foods and one of the largest shareholders of Monsanto/Bayer stock – Bill Gates.

 If you think GMO seeds are bad, how would you feel about transgenetic meat?
 This is already happening: animal organs are being genetically modified, ostensibly to treat diabetes, Parkinson’s, and other diseases in humans.
 But no one knows what the ultimate results of such experiments could be on human and environmental health.
 The same techniques could easily be used to cross species barriers by say, combining cow genes with fish genes to create lab grown meat with Omega oils- with completely unknown consequences.